-You can charge up to a maximum of £5 per ticket to cover venue hire or refreshments, but the ticket price must not be used to meet the cost of hosting the session.
+You can charge up to a maximum of £5 per ticket to cover venue hire or refreshments, but the ticket price must not be used to meet the cost of paying your contribution to the author's fee.
 If your event takes place in a school, please read our guidance here.

 How are Live Literature decisions made?